 The State passed legislation which established a mechanism for funding ad hoc post-retirement increases granted by the General Assembly to members retired under the State Employees' Plan, the New State Police Plan and the Judiciary Plan beginning in fiscal 1994.
 The mechanism allows the State to appropriate actuarially determined employer contributions to a separate Post-Retirement Increase Fund ("PRI") managed by the Pension Board.
 The actuary uses the current actuarial assumptions, methods and population data to calculate the estimated additional liability resulting from the potential benefit increases.
 When the Legislature grants an ad hoc post-retirement adjustment, funds are transferred from this PRI fund on a monthly basis based on a five-year actuarial funding schedule to the appropriate pension plan from which the additional benefits are disbursed.
-For the fiscal year ended June 30, 2022, \$12.1 million was transferred to the appropriate plan.
+For the fiscal year ended June 30, 2023, there is no outstanding liability for previously granted PRIs.

 During the last five years there have been two post-retirement increases granted by the General Assembly.
-As of June 30, 2022, there are no outstanding liabilities for post-retirement increases.
+As of June 30, 2023, there are no outstanding liabilities for post-retirement increases.

 The Pension Board adopts actuarially determined funding for the Post-Retirement Increase Fund.
 Funding for fiscal year 2017 was 1.56% of covered payroll.
 Funding for fiscal years 2018 and 2019 was 0.54% and 0.53%, respectively, of covered payroll.
 Funding for fiscal year 2020 was 0.27% of covered payroll.
-Funding for fiscal year 2022 is 1.0% of covered payroll.
+Funding for fiscal year 2021 was 0.0% of covered payroll.
 Funding for fiscal year 2022 is 1.0% of covered payroll, representing 0.5% for the outstanding liability and 0.5% for prefunding of future PRI's.
 Funding for fiscal year 2023 is 1.0% of covered payroll, with all of the contribution for prefunding of future PRI's.
+Funding for fiscal year 2024 is 1.0% of covered payroll, with all of the contribution for prefunding of future PRI's.